ajahne/blog/_drafts/2018-08-28-wait-for-text-to-display-with-puppeteer.md

 header:
   image: /assets/images/puppeteer-header-banner.jpg
 ---
-When using [Puppeteer](https://github.com/GoogleChrome/puppeteer) there are times when you may need to check to see if text exists on a page - perhaps to ensure that the page has fully loaded or before executing another step in your automation pipeline.
+When using [Puppeteer](https://github.com/GoogleChrome/puppeteer) there are times when you may need to wait for text to display on a page - perhaps to ensure that the page has fully loaded or before executing another step in your automation pipeline.

 Here is a (pseudo-code) solution to this problem:
 {% highlight js %}